defeo/cimpa-rabat/README.md

 - [The notebook of the first tutorial](https://mybinder.org/v2/gh/defeo/cimpa-rabat/master?labpath=2023-10-23-rabat.ipynb) on elliptic curves, torsion points and the Frobenius endomorphism.

+- [The notebook of the second tutorial](https://mybinder.org/v2/gh/defeo/cimpa-rabat/master?labpath=2023-10-24-rabat.ipynb) on isogenies and complex multiplication.

 ## Acknowledgments

 This repository is based on <https://github.com/sagemath/sage-binder-env>.